wussler/draft-forwarding/draft-wussler-openpgp-forwarding.md

 Filtering message has a security implication in case of compromise: the messages that were not forwarded may be decrypted by an adversary that can compute the recipient's key.
-// I would merge this into the considerations about collusion above.

 # IANA Considerations